Tomonoura: Preserving the historic harbor

 The local government had a plan to build a bridge over the scenic harbor for a bypass road, which caused conflict with members of the local community concerned about the preservation of the historic harbor.
 The plan has now been overturned by the Hiroshima District Court.
 The plan led to the town being included in the World Monuments Watch by the World Monuments Fund in 2002 and 2004.
 This organization later helped to restore a historic merchant house in the town with financial support from American Express.
-The 19th-century residence, known as Uoya-Manzohas since become an information center and guesthouse for visitors.
+The 19th-century residence, known as Uoya-Manzo has since become an information center and guesthouse for visitors.